ThinkDataEd/student/docs/unit1/essential.md

 describe routine tasks through an algorithm is an important component of computational thinking.

 ###**<u>[Lesson 11: What Shape Are You In?](lesson11.md)</u>**
-Identifying the shape of a histogram is part of the **interpret** step of the Data Cycle.
+Identifying the shape of a histogram is part of the Interpret step of the Data Cycle.

 ###**<u>[Lesson 12: Exploring Food Habits](lesson12.md)</u>**
-Once Participatory Sensing data has been collected, the Dashboard and PlotApp perform the analysis step of the Data Cycle, though humans need to tell the computer which plots to examine.
+Once Participatory Sensing data has been collected, the Dashboard and PlotApp perform the Analysis step of the Data Cycle, though humans need to tell the computer which plots to examine.

 ###**<u>[Lesson 13: RStudio Basics](lesson13.md)</u>**
 The computer has a syntax, and it can only understand if you speak its language.